-William J. Kraus represents individuals and businesses involved in governmental and regulatory investigations, state and federal litigation, and alternative dispute resolution.
-He concentrates his practice on complex securities disputes, including class action litigation, derivative litigation, and SEC investigations, as well as disputes relating to the financial services industry.
-Additionally, William has special experience managing internal investigations and handling complex electronic discovery issues.
+William J. Kraus represents individuals and businesses involved in governmental and regulatory investigations, US state and federal litigation, and alternative dispute resolution.
+He concentrates his practice on disputes relating to the financial industry, including enforcement proceedings and litigation related to securities, cryptocurrency, commodities, options, and futures.
+Additionally, William has experience managing internal investigations and handling complex electronic discovery issues.

 William represents diverse parties before the US Securities and Exchange Commission (SEC), US Commodity Futures Trading Commission (CFTC), Financial Industry Regulatory Authority (FINRA), National Futures Association (NFA), CME Group Market Regulation; and the US Department of Justice (DOJ).
-Additionally, William assists clients with all aspects of litigation in state, federal, and arbitral forums, and practices before the Northern District of Illinois; Southern District of New York; Eastern District of Michigan; the Judicial Panel on Multidistrict Litigation; Courts of Appeals for the Second, Seventh, and Ninth Circuits; and the US Supreme Court, further representing clients in dispute resolution before American Arbitration Association and FINRA panels.
+Additionally, William assists clients with all aspects of litigation in state and federal forums, and has experience practicing before the Northern District of Illinois and Circuit Court of Cook County; Southern District of New York; Eastern District of Michigan; the Judicial Panel on Multidistrict Litigation; Courts of Appeals for the Second, Seventh, and Ninth Circuits; and the US Supreme Court.
+He also has a successful record of resolving disputes before the American Arbitration Association and JAMS, as well as before NFA and FINRA hearing panels.

 Before joining the firm, William was an associate in the litigation and dispute resolution practice of an international law firm.
 While in law school at the University of Michigan, he was selected by a faculty panel for placement at the International Centre for Trade and Sustainable Development in Geneva, Switzerland, where he worked to further the participation of developing nations in the World Trade Organization through litigation and dispute settlement training.
 William continues to maintain an active pro bono practice focusing on fair housing and civil rights litigation, and was recognized by the Chicago Lawyers’ Committee for Civil Rights Under Law, Inc. as “not only a skilled attorney, but a valued ally in affirmatively furthering fair housing and increasing awareness of fair housing rights and responsibilities.”